bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

 If you remember precedence system in Vocabulary section (see https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) group_vars/all is in position 4 in the precedence.
 This is where we set our spaceship variables.

-Let's say now we whish to change our ship destination for management1 node only.
+Let's say now we wish to change our ship destination for management1 node only.

 Check current destination for all hosts: